emills/redmine-plugin-auto-increment/README.md

-redmine-plugin-auto-increment
+Redmine Plugin - Auto Increment
 =============================

-Redmine plugin which provides wiki macros that serve as auto incrementing variables
+Auto Increment is a [Redmine plugin](http://www.redmine.org/projects/redmine/wiki/Plugins) which provides macros which returns a value which is incremented before each successive call.
+Values can also be decremented or returned without modification as desired.